flogcat/sql_scripts/README.md

 ​	If the autoextend on and maxsize parameters are not set,

-​	an 'OAR-01476 divisor is equal to zero' error will occur.
+​	An 'OAR-01476 divisor is equal to zero' error will occur.

 Demo: